French

 A continuation of FREN 401.
 This course is aligned with level B2 objectives of the CEFR.

-Aesthetic and ideological trends of seventeenth-century French literature in their historical context.
+Aesthetic and ideological trends of French-language literature of the Middle Ages (11th-15th centuries) in their historical context

 FREN495 Research Seminar in French Literature and Culture Sections